 Using Astra Control, you can build business continuity for your applications with a low-RPO (Recovery Point Objective) and low-RTO (Recovery Time Objective) using asynchronous replication capabilities of NetApp SnapMirror technology.
-Once configured, this enables your applications to replicate data and application changes from one storage backend to another, on the same cluster or between different clusters.
+Once configured, this enables your applications to replicate data and application changes from one cluster to another.